 The Prostate Cancer Foundation notes that in the United States, men living north of 40 degrees latitude are at a higher risk of dying from prostate cancer than those living farther south.
 This may be explained by a reduction in the levels of sunlight, and therefore vitamin D, which men in northern climates receive.
 There’s some evidence that vitamin D deficiency may increase risk for prostate cancer.

 Aggressive prostate cancers may be slightly different than slower-growing types of the disease.
 Certain risk factors have been linked to the development of more aggressive types of the condition.
 For example, your risk of developing aggressive prostate cancer may be higher if you:

 - consume high levels of calcium

 Although some cases of prostate cancer are aggressive, most are not.
-The majority of men diagnosed with this disease can expect a good outlook and many years of life ahead of them.
-The earlier your cancer is diagnosed the better your outlook.
+Most men diagnosed with this disease can expect a good outlook and many years of life ahead of them.
+The earlier your cancer is diagnosed, the better your outlook.
 Diagnosing and treating prostate cancer early can improve your chance of finding curative treatment.
 Even men who are diagnosed in later stages can benefit greatly from treatment.
 These benefits include reducing or eliminating symptoms, slowing further growth of the cancer, and prolonging life by many years.